How to book

 The 10-step booking flow

 1. Check you’re eligible to book.
-Confirm you’ve lived in England, Wales or Scotland for at least 185 days in the last 12 months, that you have your UK provisional driving licence number, and that you’re old enough for the test category (17 for car, 16 for moped).
+Confirm you’ve lived in England, Wales or Scotland for at least 185 days in the last 12 months before the day of your test, that you have your UK provisional driving licence number, and that you’re old enough for the test category (17 for car, 16 for moped).

 2. Start the official booking service.
 Go to gov.uk/book-theory-test and click "Start now".
 You’ll be taken to the DVSA booking service at book-theory-test.service.gov.uk — this is the only valid booking route.